 Once probate is granted by the Probate Office, the executor or administrator gains the legal right to access and distribute the deceased’s assets, such as bank accounts, property, and other holdings.
 This includes settling debts and taxes, as well as distributing the remaining assets to the beneficiaries according to the will or, if there is no will, the rules of intestacy.

 The executor’s duties do not end once probate is granted; in fact, this is when much of the practical work begins.
 The executor swears an oath to the Court that they will administer the estate in accordance with the law and the wishes of the deceased, as outlined in the will.
+While the process can seem daunting, it’s important that the deceased person’s wishes are respected and that the estate is handled in accordance with the law.
+Executors who are unsure of their responsibilities or who encounter difficulties should seek legal advice to ensure that they fulfil their duties properly.

 Key responsibilities include:

 Once debts and taxes have been settled, the executor can proceed with distributing the estate to the beneficiaries.
-This is done according to the terms of the will or, if there is no will, according to the rules of intestacy.
+This is done according to the terms of the will or if there is no will, according to the rules of intestacy.
+The executor may need to transfer ownership of property, monetary gifts, investments or other assets into the names of the beneficiaries.
+In some cases, such as property, this may involve selling assets and dividing the proceeds among a number of different beneficiaries.

-At the end of the process, the executor must provide a detailed accounting of the estate to the beneficiaries.
-This estate account outlines how the assets were managed, what debts and taxes were paid, and how the remaining assets were distributed.
+At the end of the process, the executor must provide a detailed accounting of the estate to all beneficiaries.
+This is called an estate account and it should outline exactly how assets were managed, what debts and taxes were paid and how any remaining assets were distributed.
+This transparency is important to help beneficiaries understand how the estate was distributed, and also acts as a record of the executor’s actions.

 The executor’s role can be challenging, and there are several potential issues that can arise during the administration of the estate.